VAXNEUVANCE 15 Pneumococcal Vaccine (V114) Description

 January 30, 2019 - Merch announced that V114 received a Breakthrough Therapy Designation from the U.S. Food and Drug Administration (FDA) to prevent invasive IPD caused by the vaccine serotypes in pediatric patients six weeks to 18 years of age.

 June 22, 2020 - Merck announced results from two initial Phase 3 studies evaluating the safety, tolerability, and immunogenicity of V114, the company's investigational 15-valent pneumococcal conjugate vaccine.
 The PNEU-WAY (V114-018) study in adults 18 years of age or older living with Human Immunodeficiency Virus (HIV) showed that V114 elicited immune response all 15 serotypes included in the vaccine, including serotypes 22F and 33F.

 May 8, 2019 - Merch announced V114 Met Primary Endpoint by Demonstrating Noninferiority to PCV13 for all Shared Serotypes and an Immune Response for Two Additional Serotypes.

 VAXNEUVANCE 15 Pneumococcal Vaccine Clinical Trials

-Merck's V114 Pneumococcal Vaccine has undergone many clinical trials and continues to test the vaccine candidate under many different scenarios.
+Merck's V114 Pneumococcal Vaccine has undergone many clinical trials, and Merck continues to test the vaccine candidate under many different scenarios.
 The registered 28 clinical trials can be accessed here.